-CMNA 395 - Journalism: Producing and Consuming "The News" in the 21st Century Every year, Fall 3(3-0-3)
+CMNA 395 - Journalism: Producing and Consuming "The News" in the 21st Century

 This is an applied writing course about news journalism in a variety of media, its function as business, art, and public service, and how the character of "The News" changes with new technology and social media.
 It examines what is included and excluded from "The News" and the impact of those choices on news consumers.
 Interviewing, journalistic ethics, liability, writing news stories and opinion pieces, and critical reflection on the role of "The News" in society will all be introduced.
 Media professionals in news-related careers will present.
 Students will contribute to the King's student newspaper.